Call Today to Get Started With Your Visa!

 What is the Process for Obtaining an IR2 Visa?

-Unlike other visas, the IR2 visa is not subject to any caps on the number of Green Cards issued per year.
+Unlike other visas, this visa is not subject to any caps on the number of Green Cards issued per year.
 Thus, the process to receive an IR2 visa is generally less lengthy than for other Green Card applicants.

-Individuals who are applying for the IR2 visa from outside the United States must use the Consular Processing steps outlined below, while applicants who are already in the United States must use the Adjustment of Status steps outlined below.
+Individuals who are applying for this visa from outside the United States must use the Consular Processing steps outlined below, while applicants who are already in the United States must use the Adjustment of Status steps outlined below.

 Consular Processing